 fit2cook food education was set up by Min Raisman in 2005 after a successful career as an award winning producer on BBC Radio 4’s Food Programme:

-fit2cook has a strong track record in developing innovative and successful food education projects for a diverse range of clients.
-We started working with just half a dozen schools and now work with over 200 schools in the south.
-Many of the schools have seen the benefits of a food education project across the whole school community.
+fit2cook has a strong track record of developing innovative and successful food education projects working with local food groups and companies.
+Many of the schools we have worked with have seen the benefits across the whole school community.

-"The fit2cook sessions have had a massive impact on our children, on their attitudes to eating, on their attitudes to nutrition and on their general attitude to food altogether.
+"The fit2cook cooking sessions have had a massive impact on our children, on their attitudes to eating, on their attitudes to nutrition and on their general attitude to food altogether.
 Healthy eating, a win win situation."
 Parent governor, All Saints C of E Primary School, Winchester.